-Certain entities, including entities affiliated with one or more existing stockholders, have agreed to purchase 1,500,000 shares of our common stock in this offering at the initial public offering price.
+Certain entities, including entities affiliated with one or more existing stockholders, have indicated an interest in purchasing up to approximately \$30.0 million of shares of our common stock in this offering at the initial public offering price.
+However, because these indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any or all of these entities, or any or all of these entities may determine to purchase more, less or no shares in this offering.
 The underwriters will receive the same underwriting discount on any shares purchased by these entities as they will on any other shares sold to the public in this offering.

-The underwriters expect to deliver the shares against payment in New York, New York, on or about December 14, 2020.
+The underwriters expect to deliver the shares against payment in New York, New York, on or about